kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 FIN6 has made use of CobaltStrike and Metasploit.
 For this demonstration, we'll create initial payload using Metasploit’s [**Msfvenom**](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html).

-_MSFvenom_ is a combination of Msfpayload and Msfencode, putting both of these tools into a single Framework instance.
+_MsfVenom_ is a combination of Msfpayload and Msfencode, putting both of these tools into a single Framework instance.
 The advantages of Msfvenom are:

 One single tool
 Standardized command line options